jeremydcherry/jeremydcherry.github.io/content/resources.md

 Over the years, I've had a lot of design-loving folks ask me for my favorite resources.
 So, I decided to curate an ever-growing list of design resources from all over the interwebs.
 I've always had the distinct honor of passing along the wisdom that's been graciously passed along to me.

+So, this is a _huge_ thank you to those who shared resources with me.

 May we design with purpose.

-And a _huge_ thank you to all of you that have shared resources with me.

 ---